yalavrinenko/lammps/doc/src/fix_mc_wpmd.rst

 This fix computes a vector of length 6, which can be accessed by various :doc:`output commands <Howto_output>`.
 The vector values are the following global cumulative quantities:

     * 1. Accept flag.
 The step was accepted if this flag is 1 and rejected otherwise.
     * 2. The energy of the last accepted configuration.
     * 3. The energy of the current configuration.
     * 4. The number of accepted steps.
     * 5. The number of rejected steps.
     * 6. The id of the current operation performed over a system in the current step.
 The integer number int ranges from 0 to k, where k is the number of possible operations.

 Restrictions
 """"""""""""

 This fix is part of the AWPMD package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.
-The fix is designed to work with atom style :doc:`wavepacket <atom_style>`, the usage with other styles is possible but has not been tested.
+The fix is designed to work with atom styles :doc:`wavepacket or electron <atom_style>`.
+The usage with other styles is possible but has not been tested.

 Do not set "neigh_modify once yes" or else this fix will never be called.
 Reneighboring is required.

 Can be run in parallel, but some aspects of the MC part will decrease the parallel scaling of algorithm.

-This fix requires the `thermo  1`.
+This fix requires the `thermo  1` command.

 Use of multiple fix mc/wpmd commands in the same input script can be problematic due to inconsistency between different fixes.